 - Use appropriate and reliable conceptualization and measurement of variables

 - Evaluate alternative explanations for any findings

 - High quality data fit for their intended use and reliable, valid, relevant, and accurate

-- Findings of the study written in a way which brings clarity to important issues
+- The findings of the study are written in a way that brings clarity to important issues

 - Include both statistical significance results and effect sizes when possible

-- The conclusions and recommendations both logical and consistent with the findings.
+- The conclusions and recommendations are both logical and consistent with the findings.

 - Assess the possible impact of systematic bias

 - Adhere to quality standards for reporting (i.e., clear, cogent, complete)